-People often ask us about whether any volunteering work is available in Laos, a bit like WWOOFing for example.
-Our friends at Die Bambusschule (a school in NE Laos) are seeking volunteers:
+People often ask us whether volunteering work is available in Laos, a bit like WWOOFing for example.
+Our friends at Die Bambusschule (a school in NE Laos) are seeking volunteers.

 More info about Die Bambusschule